Wilberforce Ocran

-Wilberforce Paa Kwesi Ocran (born Kumasi, Ghana, 24 September 1999) is an English professional footballer who plays for Brentwood Town.
+Wilberforce Paa Kwesi Ocran (born 24 September 1999) is an English professional footballer who plays for Brentwood Town.

 Club career

 Prior a move to Charlton Athletic in May 2018, Ocran enjoyed spells at Watford, Arsenal, Leyton Orient, Enfield Town and Barnsley.
 On 10 November 2018, Ocran joined Isthmian League South East Division side, Cray Wanderers and went onto feature three times, scoring once before returning to Charlton at the end of the month.